TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

         * [Tasks: Update & Delete Comments](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/45)

 ### EPIC | Recipe Like's
-- As a App Designer I can give my Registered Users the ability to like Recipes so that they have extra interaction with the App and can show to all users which recipes are more popular adding Value to the App
+- As an App Designer I can give my Registered Users the ability to like Recipes so that they have extra interaction with the App and can show to all users which recipes are more popular adding Value to the App
     * [USER STORY: Likes ](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/26)
         * [Tasks: Likes](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/27)

 ### EPIC | Error Pages
-- As a App Designer.
+- As an App Designer.
 I would require Error Handling pages so that any Errors that may occur due to either technical issues or access issues are handled, and that the user is informed and redirected accordingly if possible
     * [USER STORY: Error Pages](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/47)
         * [Tasks: Error Pages](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/48)